-- $\hfill \square$ State the purpose of a lockout/tagout program. - ☐ List the principles of a lockout/tagout program. - Explain the responsibilities of the authorized employee.
+- ☐ List the principles of a lockout/tagout program. - Identify lockout/tagout devices. - Explain the responsibilities of the authorized employee.

-Foundation Series: Safety - 15
+Foundation Series: Safety - 11

 Electrical Safety

 Roughly 20% of the electricity produced in the United States every year is used to power industrial facilities and equipment.
 While electricity makes it possible for these facilities to operate, it also poses a very real hazard, with several hundred electricity-related fatalities occurring at the workplace every year.
 To avoid or treat electrical shock, one must first understand it.